-New York Ataturk Chorus rehearses year-round on a regular basis and performs in concert venues.
+Led by Fuat Caner Tokgozol, New York Ataturk Chorus rehearses year-round on a weekly basis and performs in concert venues.
 The Chorus is comprised entirely of excellent volunteer singers all of whom live in the New York City area.
 Most members have had previous music training and choir experience.
 Every year the chorus welcomes new members with a passion to music.
 We work with talented musicians who play traditional Turkish instruments such as kanoon, oud, kemence, clarinet, and darbuka.
-Some of the musicians that we work with include Ara Dinkjian, Ismail Lumanovski, Yuri Yunakov, Hakan Inan, Poyraz Aldemir, Senol Kucuk, Cenap Turk, Tamer Pinarbasi, and Umut Yasmut.
-We are always searching for creative ways to make music with musicians who play different instruments and infuse different genres and sounds into Turkish music.
+Some of the musicians that we work with include Ara Dinkjian, Ismail Lumanovski, Yuri Yunakov, Tamer Pinarbasi, Umut Yasmut and Cenap Turk.
+We are always searching for creative ways to work with diverse musicians and infuse different genres, instruments and sounds into Turkish music.